Performance Limits of Single-Anchor Millimeter-Wave Positioning: Introduction

-The \nth{5} generation (5G) of wireless communication networks is on its way, with the vision of providing unprecedentedly high data rates, massive connectivity and reduced latency, among others, which can be enabled by the large bandwidth available at millimeter-wave (mm-Wave) frequencies, massive number of antennas and dense deployment of base stations.
-Coincidentally or not, these enablers provide fertile ground for a radical improvement of the positioning capabilities of wireless communication networks~\cite{DRZ15} and bring localization to the foreground of 5G development.
-Apart from fusion with Global Navigation Satellite Systems (GNSS) to enhance traditional positioning services, the expected improvement of localization accuracy of communication networks can be a key driving force in the realization of scenarios like assisted living~\cite{WML+16}, smart factories~\cite{WHK+16} and automated driving~\cite{WSD+17,KCS+18}, where GNSS and other existing technologies may not be able to guarantee the desired positioning accuracy under all conditions.
-Moreover, it is anticipated that position information will be used as input to communication-related tasks, such as proactive resource allocation~\cite{HWC+15}, beamforming~\cite{KCT+16} and beam-alignment~\cite{MGK+17}.
 In an effort to unlock the great potential of next generation wireless communication networks, numerous works on the topic have been published.
 Theoretical analyses for positioning under a multi-anchor setup have been presented in~\cite{SW10,SW10B,SW07,SW09, HSZ+16}.
-Despite promising high accuracy, multi-anchor positioning might be impossible at mm-Wave due to the lack of useful links with more than one anchors.
-In mm-Wave frequencies the path loss between isotropic antennas\footnote{Isotropic antennas are only assumed as a theoretical tool; in practice, antenna elements with potentially similar, but not identical, properties are used.} is increased, as a consequence of their decreased effective area/aperture, and beamforming gains are required to compensate for it.
-On the other hand, the fact that more antennas can be packed in the same physical area, allows for multi-antenna transceivers, which enable accurate angle of departure (AOD) and angle of arrival (AOA).
-Also the large bandwidth available at mm-Wave frequencies enables accurate time of arrival (TOA) or time-difference of arrival (TDOA) measurements.
+Despite promising high accuracy, multi-anchor positioning might be impossible at mm-Wave due to the lack of significantly strong links to two or more anchors.
+In mm-Wave frequencies the path loss between isotropic antennas\footnote{Isotropic antennas are only assumed as a theoretical tool; in practice, antenna elements with potentially similar, but not identical, properties are used.} is increased as a consequence of their decreased effective area/aperture and beamforming gains are required to compensate for it.
+On the other hand, the fact that more antennas can be packed in the same physical area allows for multi-antenna transceivers, which enable accurate angle of departure (AOD) and angle of arrival (AOA) estimation.
+Also, the large bandwidth available at mm-Wave frequencies enables accurate time of arrival (TOA) or time difference of arrival (TDOA) measurements.
 Hence, reliable position estimation is possible with a single anchor.